 Tango Is a Language (II)

-Many students fail to grasp the significance of standardization.
-They ignore the instructions, overlook the fundamentals, and disregard the standands.
-This tendency is particularly noticeable among people embracing unconventional approaches and seeking to dance in a way deviating from the traditional tango.
-Some tango teachers also contribute to this problem by teaching self-invented and nonstandard steps that are unsuitable for social dancing.
-While such creative liberties may be acceptable for performing on stage - where the professionals only dance with a fixed partner and can rehearse their routine beforehand - it presents a challenge in the milongas where partners are randomly selected, successful communication and the ability to improvise in harmony largely depend on adhering to the same standards.
-Without these unified standards, dancers cannot communicate well with each other and dance in unison and harmony.
+Many students fail to recognize the importance of standardization.
+They disregard instructions, overlook the fundamentals, and ignore established standards.
+This tendency is particularly noticeable among those embracing unconventional methods or seeking to dance in ways that deviate from traditional tango.
+Some tango teachers exacerbate the problem by introducing self-invented, nonstandard steps unsuitable for social dancing.
+While such innovations may work on stage—where professional performers rehearse routines with fixed partners—this approach becomes problematic in milongas.
+In social settings where partners are randomly paired, successful communication and harmonious improvisation hinge on adhering to shared standards.
+Without these common standards, dancers struggle to connect and achieve unity.

-Social media has further complicated the already divided tango language.
-Many students mistakenly consider the exhibitions they see online as the standard tango, when in reality, those are performances that differ from the tango danced in the milongas (see Social Tango and Performance Tango).
+Social media further complicates tango's fragmented language.
+Many students mistakenly view the performances they see online as the standard for tango.
+However, these exhibitions often feature stage tango, which differs greatly from the social tango danced in milongas (see Social Tango and Performance Tango).

-The tango that most people dance in the milongas is social tango, particularly the milonguero style of tango.
-This style continues to thrive as a grassroots dance in Buenos Aires today, attracting tango enthusiasts from around the world who come to experience the indigenous, authentic tango at over two hundred milongas throughout the city.
+The tango most widely danced in milongas is social tango, particularly the milonguero style.
+This grassroots dance continues to flourish in Buenos Aires, attracting tango enthusiasts from around the world who come to experience the indigenous, authentic tango at over two hundred milongas throughout the city.
 No matter what tango language you speak at home, when you visit Buenos Aires you realize that their language is the tango language you must conform to.
 If social tango needs a standard language to become an international dance, that must be the language of Buenos Aires.

 Examining the histories of other languages can provide valuable insights into this matter.
-The Chinese language, for example, has historically evolved into many dialects due to geographical barriers, making communication challenging between people from different regions.
-In the past hundred years, the Chinese have endeavored to promote a standard dialect.
+The Chinese language, for example, has historically evolved into many local dialects due to geographical barriers, making communication challenging between people from different regions.
+Over the past century, the Chinese have endeavored to promote a standard dialect.
 This goal has only been partially accomplished in recent decades, primarily due to the widespread use of Mandarin in media broadcasting and school education.
 However, despite progress, many Chinese residing in rural areas still use local dialects incomprehensible to outsiders.

-Similarly, foreigners visiting Buenos Aires often find themselves unable to dance with the locals because they dance differently from the locals.
-As tango gains worldwide popularity, the possibility that it is transformed into different dialects increases.
+Similarly, foreigners visiting Buenos Aires often find it challenging to dance with the locals because they dance differently from the locals.
+As tango gains worldwide popularity, the risk of it splintering into multiple dialects increases.
 If we are not careful, we may end up repeating the history of the Chinese language.

 Here is how Argentinians dance tango in their milongas.